crystal-crash/dreamfall/README.md

 We've observed this occur in cases where file corruption is an issue.
 The fix has been to clear the npm cache, remove the streamwall directory, and start from scratch.

-### The Streamwall Electron window only fits 2.5 tiles wide
+### The dreamfall Electron window only fits 2.5 tiles wide

-Streamwall in its default settings needs enough screen space to display a 1920x1080 (1080p) window, with room for the titlebar.
-You can configure Streamwall to open a smaller window:
+dreamfalll in its default settings needs enough screen space to display a 1920x1080 (1080p) window, with room for the titlebar.
+You can configure dreamfall to open a smaller window:

 ```
 npm start -- --window.width=1024 --window.height=768